dapr/docs/daprdocs/content/en/reference/httpEndpoints-overview.md

   - "/operations/httpEndpoints/"
 ---

-The HTTPEndpoint is a Dapr resource that can be used to allow the invocation of non-Daprized endpoints from a Dapr application.
+The HTTPEndpoint is a Dapr resource that can be used to allow the invocation of non-Dapr endpoints from a Dapr application.

 ## HTTPEndpoint format